lom200/whisper-writer/README.md

 ### Configuration Options

 WhisperWriter uses a configuration file to customize its behaviour.
+Modifier keys are named in config (for example `meta` for the Windows key, `cmd` for macOS).
 To set up the configuration, open the Settings window:

 <p align="center">
     <img src="./assets/ww-settings-demo.gif" alt="WhisperWriter Settings window demo gif" width="350" height="350">